statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .4. means of access to life-saving appliances shall be provided from each area identified or used as a safe area, taking into account that a main vertical zone may not be available for internal transit.

-5.2.  *Alternate space for medical care*  Alternate space for medical care shall conform to a standard acceptable to the Administration.<sup> 4) Refer to the Guidance on the establishment of medical and sanitation related programmes for passenger ships (MSC/Circ.1129). </sup>
+5.2.  *Alternate space for medical care*  Alternate space for medical care shall conform to a standard acceptable to the Administration.

 ### Regulation  22